 1988

-Through a generous donation in 1988, CCCASA acquired a landmark home in Westons Mills and opened Weston’s Manor: a 16-bed community residence for individuals in recovery from chemical dependency.
-This facility officially opened in 1990.
+Thanks to a generous donation, CCCASA acquired a landmark home in Westons Mills and began developing Weston’s Manor.
+This 16-bed community residence officially opened in 1990 for individuals in recovery.

 ^